 Planet Hollywoods popped up everywhere.
 There were nearly 90 worldwide during the chain's heyday in the mid-1990s, as The Telegraph reported.
 But now, only nine locations remain.
 "I am disappointed that the company did not continue with the success I had expected and hoped for," Schwarzenegger said a statement in 2000.

 We feel ya, Terminator.
 After all, who doesn't miss looking at the "famous" film props that adorned these restaurants and wondering, "What movie is that even from?"

 Hard Rock Café

 Of the 61 locations Hard Rock boasted at its peak in the mid- to late-'90s, a third have closed their doors.
-As CBS News reported in 2010, "Negative comments about the menu and slow service are legion online.
-'Friends don't let friends eat at Hard Rock!'"
-Ah, how the times have changed.
+As CBS News reported in 2010, the restaurant had plenty of negative reviews online, which didn't help matters.

 Kenny Rogers Roasters

 Kenny Rogers Roasters was another celebrity-backed chain restaurant, but this one was all about country music and homestyle chicken.
-The chain grew to over 400 restaurants worldwide by the mid-'90s, and it's perhaps most famous for its appearance in a 1996 episode of Seinfeld, aptly titled "The Chicken Roaster."
+The chain grew to more than 400 restaurants worldwide by the mid-'90s, and it's perhaps most famous for its appearance in a 1996 episode of Seinfeld, aptly titled "The Chicken Roaster."